JipFr/website-2021/content/projects/today.md

 Today is a client I built for Makerlog, a community you can use to easily keep track of your todos, and view what you've done recently.
 You can check Makerlog out [here](https://getmakerlog.com).

 The project is available on [GitHub](https://github.com/jipfr/today).
-A live version is available at [today.jipfr.nl](https://today.jipfr.nl)
+The project is no longer functional due to changes in the API.

 ![List view of recent tasks](https://raw.githubusercontent.com/JipFr/jipfr/master/projects/today.png)